ProfMJSimpson/IdentifiabilityTutorial/README.md

 Newton.ipynb: Jupyter notebook for calculations in Section 2: Modelling with ODEs

-Newton.ipynb: Jupyter notebook for calculations in Section 2: Modelling with ODEs
+PDEAdditive.ipynb: Jupyter notebook for calculations in Section 3 with addivie Gaussian noise: Modelling with PDEs

-Newton.ipynb: Jupyter notebook for calculations in Section 2: Modelling with ODEs
+PDELogNormal.ipynb: Jupyter notebook for calculations in Section 3 with multiplicativ log normal noise: Modelling with PDEs

 Newton.ipynb: Jupyter notebook for calculations in Section 2: Modelling with ODEs